FPGAArcade/replay_webdocs/docs/guide/replay1/daughterboard/index.md

 audio in socket (24-bit 96KHz stereo ADC) and Midi I/O interface.

 ::: tip Note
-Daughter board capabilities depend cores support.
+Use of daughter board features depends on per-core support.
 Audio In Record & Sampling will be driver and core dependent.
 :::